Mogi Mirim

 Mogi Mirim is a municipality located in the eastern part of São Paulo State, in Brazil.
-The population is 93,650 (2020 est.) in an area of 498 km².
+The population is 93,650 (2020 est.) in an area of 498 km2.
 The elevation is 611 m.

 Mogi Mirim is around 65 km from Campinas, the biggest city in the region, and 129 km from the capital São Paulo.

 Name

 The origin of the name Mogi Mirim is the Tupi language, a Brazilian indigenous language.
-Basically this name means "small snakes's river", didactically however avoiding a deep explanation about the Tupi language:
+The name of the city means "small snakes' river" in English.